CLIUtils/CLI11/README.md

 ```cpp
 opt->get_validator(name);
 ```
-This will retrieve a Validator with the given name or throw a CLI::OptionNotFound error.
+This will retrieve a Validator with the given name or throw a `CLI::OptionNotFound` error.
 If no name is given or name is empty the first unnamed Validator will be returned or the first Validator if there is only one.

 Validators have a few functions to query the current values
  * `get_description()`:🚧 Will return a description string
  * `get_name()`:🚧 Will return the Validator name
  * `get_active()`:🚧 Will return the current active state, true if the Validator is active.
- * `get_modifying()`: 🚧 Will return true if the Validator is allowed to modify the input, this can be controlled via the `non_modifying()`🚧 method, though it is recommended to let check and transform function manipulate it if needed.
+ * `get_modifying()`: 🚧 Will return true if the Validator is allowed to modify the input, this can be controlled via the `non_modifying()`🚧 method, though it is recommended to let `check` and `transform` option methods manipulate it if needed.

 #### Getting results
-In most cases the fastest and easiest way is to return the results through a callback or variable specified in one of the `add_*` functions.
+In most cases, the fastest and easiest way is to return the results through a callback or variable specified in one of the `add_*` functions.
 But there are situations where this is not possible or desired.
 For these cases the results may be obtained through one of the following functions.
 Please note that these functions will do any type conversions and processing during the call so should not used in performance critical code:

 - `results()`: Retrieves a vector of strings with all the results in the order they were given.
 - `results(variable_to_bind_to)`: 🚧 Gets the results according to the MultiOptionPolicy and converts them just like the `add_option_function` with a variable.